santoshkrishnanr/Basic-Instagram-auto-like-/README.md

 by using "at" / corntab or jenkins it can be scheduled to like photos automatically.

-:Caution they are many instagram bots to do similar work. but this was created just for study purpose and make as undetectable as possible.
+:Caution there are many instagram bots, to do similar work.
+But this was created just for study purpose and make as undetectable as possible and to get rid of instagram addiction.